-The petition currently before the Court is not timely and is subject to dismissal unless Petitioner can demonstrate grounds for equitable or statutory tolling or that he qualifies for the actual innocence exception.
+The petition currently before the Court is not timely and is subject to dismissal unless Petitioner can demonstrate grounds for equitable or statutory tolling or that the actual innocence exception applies.
 The Court directs Petitioner to show cause why his Petition should not be dismissed.